Fertility Preservation FAQ

 The IVF and fertility preservation processes are very similar.

-IVF patients intend to use their eggs, sperm, or embryos to have biological children in the immediate future, whereas those who elect fertility preservation choose to save their eggs, sperm, or embryos for potential future use.
-You will go through the same steps that an IVF patient goes through, except that after the egg retrieval, the mature eggs are frozen within two hours of the retrieval time.
-In the future, when you desire to use these eggs, the eggs can only be fertilized by a process called intracytoplasmic sperm injection or ICSI (where the sperm is injected into the egg to help it to fertilize).
+IVF patients intend to use their eggs, sperm, or embryos to have biological children in the immediate future, whereas those who elect fertility preservation choose to save their eggs or sperm for potential future use.
+To preserve eggs, you will go through the same steps that an IVF patient goes through, except that after the egg retrieval, the mature eggs are frozen within two hours of the retrieval time.
+In the future, when you desire to use these eggs, the eggs are thawed and can only be fertilized by a process called intracytoplasmic sperm injection or ICSI (where the sperm is injected into the egg to help it to fertilize).

 Yes.
 You will receive specific training from a member of our care team on how to give injections of the medications that will be prescribed to you.

-How long should I plan to be at the clinic on my procedure date?
+How long should I plan to be at the clinic on my egg retrieval procedure date?

 You should plan to be in the clinic for about 2 to 2.5 hours for your egg retrieval procedure and recovery.